baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 ##### Extract

-Once downloaded, extract all files from the BainesImageQuizzer-QuizApp_v#.#.# file into a folder named **BainesImageQuizzer**.
+Once downloaded, extract all files from the BainesImageQuizzer-QuizApp_v#.#.#.zip file into the (recommended) folder named **BainesImageQuizzer**.

 !!!
 Warning
-	BACKUP !!!
+	BACKUP Inputs and Outputs folders !!!

     If overwriting an existing copy of the Image Quizzer, be sure to back up any results, images and setup files currently stored in the Inputs and Outputs folder.

 ##### Components